WebOrigami/docs/src/eg/intro.md

 greetings.yaml people.yaml    template.js
 ```

-Note the comma after the URL — the [copy](/eg/commands.html#copy) command takes two arguments that must be separated with a comma.
+Note the comma after the URL — the [copy](/eg/builtins.html#copy) function takes two arguments that must be separated with a comma.

 The new `samples` folder should show a small collection of files. `eg` treated the indicated YAML file as a graph (more on graphs later).
 The `copy` function read values out of that graph and wrote them into the file system graph.``